rdfjs/N3.js/README.md

       console.log("# That's all, folks!", prefixes);
   });
 ```
-The callback's first argument is an error value, the second is a triple.
+The callback's first argument is an optional error value, the second is a quad.
-If there are no more triples,
+If there are no more quads,
-the callback is invoked one last time with `null` for `triple`
+the callback is invoked one last time with `null` for `quad`
 and a hash of prefixes as third argument.
 <br>
 Pass a second callback to `parse` to retrieve prefixes as they are read.